Local Identity Provider (Local IdP)

 It is a prerequisite that your local IdP must meet the requirements and rules of the game, which are defined in the National Standard for Identity Security Levels (NSIS), if you choose Local IdP combined with Local IdM.

-This is because you as an organization become a local identity guarantor if you choose to combine your local IdP with Local IdM.
+This is because you as an organisation become a local identity guarantor if you choose to combine your local IdP with Local IdM.

-Implementation of the NSIS standard involves a number of different disciplines – both technical, organizational and security.
+Implementation of the NSIS standard involves a number of different disciplines – both technical, organisational and security.
 It is therefore important not to consider the task as a purely technical implementation project:

 • Identify the desired process for identity protection: Do your users, for example, have to login for the first time with a private MitID, and does this happen in the local enrollment application or centrally in NemLog-in, or do the users have to show up physically and present a passport/driving license instead?